 Investing in a ghostwriter ultimately pays off in time and a high-quality, finished book.
 So do what you do well—run your organization, do your job, deliver speeches, take care of your family—and let a ghostwriter write the book you know you have in you.

 Charles Grosel of Write for Success has helped dozens of aspiring authors edit or write their books in the past thirty years.
 His specialties include ghostwriting and research, developmental editing, copyediting, proofreading, and project management with broad experience in research/consulting industries.
-He has also published fiction and poetry in a wide range of literary journals.
-His first book of poetry, The Sound of Rain without Water, will be published on December 4, 2020.
+He has published a book of poetry, The Sound of Rain without Water (2020), and also published fiction and poetry in a wide range of literary journals.